mgax/opslib/docs/tutorial/local.rst

     $ opslib - init

-It will create a subdirectory named ``.opslib`` in our project where it will keep track, among other things, of which things got deployed successfully.
+It will create a subdirectory named ``.opslib`` in our project where it will keep track, among other things, of which components got deployed successfully.
 It's useful to assume that files don't change by themselves after we write them, so that we skip them, and the deployment process is quicker.

 .. note::